byronbytes/NoLexa/README.md

 ## Why?
 **No one likes Amazon Alexa.** It's been proven multiple times that Alexa listens to your conversations and sends the data to Amazon without your knowledge or consent.
 There is no complete way to delete Alexa, and the best you can do is disable it in the software, which still leaves a lot of unwanted traces.
 This is where NoLexa comes in handy.

 My mom is an avid hater against Alexa and even went as far as to drill out the microphone in the FireTV to prevent Alexa from listening in.
 She wanted to remove Alexa completely from the Kindle because in newer updates it got more intrusive and would keep on enabling after disabling it.

 ## Features
 <details>
 <summary> Remove Alexa from your Kindle Fire. </summary>
- Removes all functionality from Alexa, not just disabling it from the software, but uninstalling it entirely.
+ Removes all functionality from Alexa.
+Not just disabling it from the software, but uninstalling it entirely.
  </details>

 <details>
 <summary>View device information and dump them to a text file.</summary>
-You will be able to view most information about your device.
+You will be able to view most information about your device such as:
+ - Advanced information about device name, version, etc
 </details>

 <details>